Create a custom Coveo box inside the Salesforce Console for a Coveo Insight Panel Classic Component

 You should then be able to see something similar to this:

-Since the default Full Search page is linked to a Visualforce page, when you want to customize your Full Search component, you should create a new page including your custom code (see Creating a custom Visualforce search page).
+Since the default Full Search page is linked to a Visualforce page, if you want to customize your Full Search component, you must create a new page including your custom code (see Create a custom Visualforce search page).